 For one, I’d intended to offer some kind of recap for the season, and this one turned out to be my favorite of the bunch.
 It gives a nice overview of some of my guests’ finer qualities.

 Beyond that, it delivers some of the more universally useful truth bombs that I picked up from those interviews.

 In the end, I wanted to make sure that anyone following me has quick access to this episode’s insights.

 Another reason is that these episodes ended up costing me quite a bit more work and personal growth curves than you might imagine.

 At least in comparison to the interview format of other episodes.
 I’ve realized that anyone who’s into these topics as much as I am is the kind of person I’d like to develop a closer relationship with.

-By downloading these episodes from my website, you’re saying yes to hearing from me by email, learning about new episodes and upcoming events, and catching wind of opportunities to help me shape how the show develops, and moving forward.
+By downloading these episodes from my website, you’re saying yes to hearing from me by email, learning about new episodes and upcoming events, and catching wind of opportunities to help me shape how the show develops and moves forward.

 If you happen to listen to this episode and decide that you like this audiobook version of the podcast, I have the other 5 available for you to download for free.